 Foreign Bank Account Reporting (FBAR) requirements have long tripped up well-meaning expats who did not realize they had a responsibility to file – even if they were otherwise tax compliant.
 The associated, often-hefty FBAR fines comprise a nightmare scenario for most Americans living abroad.
 And unfortunately, federal courts continue to dole out the maximum penalty for those who are not compliant.
 Find out about the recent precedent-setting case for Foreign Bank Account Reporting penalties and how you can avoid these substantial charges.

-The New Foreign Bank Account Reporting Precedent
+Expats, Beware of Foreign Bank Account Reporting Penalties

 If you haven’t yet heard of Alice Kimble, you might want to take note of her story.
-She is an American expat who was recently involved in a US federal court ruling that set a pretty important precedent for US expat taxes.
+She is an American expat who was involved in a US federal court ruling in 2018 that set a pretty important precedent for US expat taxes.
 Alice Kimble was using an IRS program to voluntarily come forward and become tax compliant by submitting corrected tax returns and reporting previously undisclosed bank accounts in order to avoid prosecution.
 However, she checked the box on this form stating that she did not have foreign bank accounts when she, in fact, did.

 Rather than chalk this up as an error, a US federal court decided that she was willfully hiding these foreign accounts, and in the end, found herself with almost a $700,000 penalty.
 This decision sets a precedent for all American expats because it shows that even expats who are (or seem to be) trying to become compliant can forget to check a box and forget to fill out a form that is not a part of the Federal Tax Return and end up in serious financial trouble.
 This ruling dismisses two of the prior expat tax case’s precedents for penalties for FBAR non-compliance; those two rulings relied heavily on a 1987 regulation intended to cap penalties at $100,000.
 However, the judge in this case decided that cap conflicted with a different ruling, and forged ahead with the maximum penalties.